microprediction/microprediction/README.md

 # microprediction  [blog](https://microprediction.medium.com/) and new [MontePrediction](https://github.com/microprediction/monteprediction_colab_examples/blob/main/monteprediction_entry.ipynb) game

+Hello you've found the microprediction repos and amazingly, some work.
+If you are looking for my "home page" see:

   - [papers, articles etc](https://github.com/microprediction/home)

-Hi.
 I like to provoke people into using market-inspired collective mechanisms for prediction.
 After all, a market beat 97% of participants in the M6 contest didn't it, eh? ([post](https://www.linkedin.com/posts/petercotton_the-options-market-beat-94-of-participants-activity-7020917422085795840-Pox0?utm_source=share&utm_medium=member_desktop) and [announcement](https://www.linkedin.com/posts/spyros-makridakis-b2ba5a52_congratulations-to-the-global-winners-of-activity-7028775981133791232-Mlzs?utm_source=share&utm_medium=member_desktop).
 Naturally there are plenty of provocations in my the [book](https://mitpress.mit.edu/books/microprediction) too.

 And since you are here here's a new [MontePrediction](https://github.com/microprediction/monteprediction_colab_examples/blob/main/monteprediction_entry.ipynb) game you can play.
 Yes, if you'd like to participate in my latest experiment you merely open this [colab notebook](https://github.com/microprediction/monteprediction_colab_examples/blob/main/monteprediction_entry.ipynb), change the email, and run it.
 The notebook also describes the high dimensional game you'll be playing.